 Saxophonist/composer Karen Sharp has a new album Another Place with a recently-formed trio featuring Simon Thorpe on bass and Colin Oxley on guitar.
 Release date is 7 February and the album launch is at the 606 Club on Saturday 15 February.
 Laura Thorne(*) found out more:

 LondonJazz News: How did you get to know Simon Thorpe and Colin Oxley and how did the trio start?Karen Sharp: I have worked with Simon and Colin in a wide variety of contexts over many years so I know their playing and of course we know each other socially from being on the road together.
 During 2019 we found ourselves playing two concert dates as a trio for the first time.
 I’ve always loved the trio format and felt I could really be myself working with Simon and Colin who play with great sensitivity and invention.
 We share a passion for great melodies and I feel our album reflects group invention and exploration – a band of three equal parts.

-KS: Actually I chose to use one of Simon’s tunes as the title because people wouldn’t know it, so hopefully would have fewer preconceptions about the album!
+LJN: Another Place is also a name of a song on the album, written by Simon.
+Was there a particular reason why you chose it for the name of the record as well?KS: Actually I chose to use one of Simon’s tunes as the title because people wouldn’t know it, so hopefully would have fewer preconceptions about the album!
 I also love that fact that we have recorded some originals – Simon’s tunes are great and should be played.

-KS: I will always be grateful to Humph for encouraging me to write for the band, it was a great way to learn how to write for such a line-up and I was fortunate that Humph frequently included my arrangements in concert programmes.
+LJN: Speaking of titles, you wrote the tune My Blue Jacket, which appears on the new record, for Humphrey Lyttelton, with whom you famously recorded and toured for four years.
+What is the story behind that title?KS: I will always be grateful to Humph for encouraging me to write for the band, it was a great way to learn how to write for such a line-up and I was fortunate that Humph frequently included my arrangements in concert programmes.
 Regarding the story behind ‘My Blue Jacket’, I’m sorry to report that there isn’t one!
 I can only say that I am bad with titles and at the time of writing I was enjoying wearing a particular blue jacket made of corduroy – sadly long since disappeared and probably too small anyway.

-KS: I was in my early-20s when I started playing the tenor sax having played piano and clarinet from the age of eight.
+LJN: What led to you choosing saxophones as your main instruments?KS: I was in my early-20s when I started playing the tenor sax having played piano and clarinet from the age of eight.
 I was initially drawn to the strength of sound and style of Dexter Gordon and from that point I listened to an ever increasing number of jazz players of all instruments – the greats as well as more contemporary performers.
 I have a deep respect and love of the music of pioneers such as Lester Young, Hawkins, Ellington and of course Louis Armstrong, all of whom had a unique voice and contributed so much in laying the foundations of jazz as a new art form.

-KS: I was asked to get a baritone when joining Humph’s band and wasn’t keen on the idea, but after a while I got used to it and slowly began to enjoy it as much as the tenor.
+LJN: You were a nominee in the Rising Star category of the US Downbeat Critics Poll for baritone sax in both 2018 and 2019.
+It’s not an instrument we hear that often (or often enough).
+What about it appeals specifically to you?KS: I was asked to get a baritone when joining Humph’s band and wasn’t keen on the idea, but after a while I got used to it and slowly began to enjoy it as much as the tenor.
 The baritone is a lot of fun to play both as a solo instrument and as the ‘bottom end’ in a larger ensemble.
 It is also very challenging and I feel I am only just getting to grips with the basics, trying to do justice to the huge dynamic and expressive qualities available is a constant battle!
 I also find doubling with the tenor has brings other challenges but I like to use both on gigs for the change in colour and texture.

 (*) Laura Thorne is the 606 Club’s Marketing ManagerLINKS: Karen Sharp’s website606 Launch, 15 February